How I supported my Postpartum Wellness Journey

 Some links in this post are affiliate links.
 If you click through and take action, I'll be compensated.
-Click here for my full disclaimer.
-Please note I used the Veri AP to personally help me gain more insight on my blood sugar spikes.
+Click here for my full disclaimer. .
 I do not claim to help cure any condition or disease.
 I do not provide medical aid or nutrition advice for the purpose of health or disease nor do I claim to be doctors or dietitians.
 Any product recommendation is not intended to diagnose, treat, cure, or prevent any disease.

-This article will outline my personal experience using a continuous glucose monitor (CGM) and the Veri AP to support my postpartum wellness journey.
-In it you will learn:
+This article will outline my personal experience of how I supported my postpartum wellness journey.

 Becoming a mom is an amazing experience, but it can also feel challenging at times.
 Your body is going through a lot of changes, and you may feel unusually tired, stressed, and/or overwhelmed.
 It can be hard to find time for yourself, let alone find time and energy to contribute to your overall health and wellness.